czbiohub-sf/ULC-OD-Meter/README.md

 ![complete guide file](Low-Cost_Optical_Density_Meter.pdf)
 (file "Low-Cost_Optical_Density_Meter.pdf")

+The STL files needed to 3D print the parts needed for the build are in the "3D Printed Parts" folder.

 This guide is also available on bioRxiv:

 ## Super-Quick Operating Instructions